e:\>_ ("E Drive") was a zine about Asian gaming histories.

 The "manifesto" for the zine in Issue 1 still rings true:Gaming histories from Asia are not partial, provincial, belated or ‘emerging.’

-‘Developing’ Asia had its own unique gaming vernacular - a grey market and games culture defined by a constant sense of improvisation, clever innovation, and bending games software and hardware to one’s own will.e:\>_ is about chronicling these experiences.
+For over two decades, large parts of the Asian continent were outside the world’s formal gaming markets.
+But that doesn’t mean games weren’t being played, or made, or modded.‘Developing’ Asia had its own unique gaming vernacular - a grey market and games culture defined by a constant sense of improvisation, clever innovation, and bending games software and hardware to one’s own will.e:\>_ is about chronicling these experiences.